theraccoonbear/dept-of-ag-tools/README.md

 ## Farmland Preservation
 ### Tools
 * **Defition Queries** - Split and clean parcel numbers and generate a SQL "OR" clause based on them.
-* **Agreement Mapping** - Breakout multi-parcel lines in a spread sheet so there is one entry per parcel number
+* **Agreement Mapping** - Breakout multi-parcel lines in a spread sheet so there is one row/record/entry per parcel number.